damirpolat/aslib-dashboard/README.md

 select your own scenario.
 To upload a custom scenario, select _Custom_ from __Scenario source__.
 For the custom scenario, you need to specify a directory with all the files.

-For algorithm selectors, you can either type a name of [mlr](https://mlr.mlr-org.com/) learner (right now only _regr._ learners supported) or upload your own algorithm selection results.
-If you type an mlr learner, dashboard will build an algorithm selector behind the scenes with 10 fold cv, so it might take some.
+For algorithm selectors, you can choose a learner from a list of installed [mlr](https://mlr.mlr-org.com/) learners or upload your own algorithm selection results.
+If you type an mlr learner, dashboard will build an algorithm selector behind the scenes with 10 fold cv, so it will take some time.
 For custom selection results, select _Custom_ from __Selector source__ and upload .RData file with experimental results.